jmpshell/WindowsAPI/API Monitor Tool/README.md

 # API Monitor Tool

 This small tool was developed in partnership with Van Souza - idHreusen.
-Its goal is to extract suspicious APIs from Windows binaries.
+<br>Its goal is to extract suspicious APIs from Windows binaries.

 **Pre requirements:**
 pip install r2pipe